Reviews You Can Rely On

 The Mountain Hardwear Compressor Hoody uses a 15D coated nylon ripstop outer fabric with DWR coating, which works well in light precipitation.
 We tested the jacket's weather resistance by spraying it with a hose and then again by pouring water on it.
 The DWR allowed the water to bead up and slide right off.

 The jacket did a great job of staving off the wind.
 The dual drawcord hem adjustment, the velcro tabs on the cuffs, and the rear cinch on the hood all allowed for customized adjustability, so you can batten down the hatches to make it impervious to the weather.
-While it provided some warmth when wet, we'd recommend bringing a hardshell jacket or something more waterproof if the forecast looks more inclement.
+While it provided some warmth when wet, we'd recommend bringing along your favorite hardshell jacket or something more waterproof if the forecast looks more inclement.

 The DWR treatment on this jacket worked well, easily beading and shedding water.